Do you want to outrank your competitor?

 Basically, this is Google Analytics for competitors.
 Using their tool, you can look at the various metrics that can uncover insights regarding your competitors’ audience and traffic acquisition.

 The reports can even be broken down by traffic sources from direct to search, to referral, to social, to paid with information about location whether the source originated from a mobile phone or a desktop.

 All of that allows you to see exactly where your competitor’s traffic comes from and how much their audience engages with their site.

-And then being on that you can benchmark your competitors’ site performance against others just add up to five competitors in Traffic Analytics and compare their key metrics.
+And then being on that you can benchmark your competitors’ site performance against others just adding up to five competitors in Traffic Analytics and comparing their key metrics.